Injection Molding Applications

 When the hot melt flows into the injection mold, the thick sections don’t cool as fast as the rest of the part because the thicker material becomes insulated by the outside surface of faster cooling plastic.
 As the inner core cools, it shrinks at a different rate than the already cooled outer skin.
 This difference on cooling rates causes the thick section to draw inward and create a sink mark on the outside surface of the part, or worse, completely warp the part.
 In addition to being unattractive, the mark also represents added stress that is built into the part.
 Other less conspicuous areas where sink occurs include ribs, bosses and corners.
 These are often overlooked because neither the feature nor the part itself is too thick; however, the intersection of the two can be a problem.

 One way to avoid sink marks is to core out the solid sections of the part to reduce thick areas.
 If the strength of a solid part is required, try using cross hatched rib patterns inside the cored out area to increase strength and avoid sink.
 As a rule-of-thumb, make sure that all bosses and locating/support ribs are no more than 60% of the thickness of the nominal wall.
-Also, textures can be used to hide minor sink marks.
+Textures can also be used to hide minor sink marks.

 A wide variety of textures are available for injection molded parts such as:

 - Images or Logos Incorporated into the Pattern